varshinis142004/baspl-task1/README.md

-# BASPL - Basic Authentication System with Python and JavaScript
+# BASPL - TASK1:Login Screen
 This project is a simple user authentication system featuring user registration and login.
 The backend is built with Python and Flask, while the frontend uses vanilla JavaScript, HTML, and CSS.
+Description: Design and integrate a secure frontend login page with validation and error messages.
+Acceptance Criteria:
+- Invalid inputs trigger clear validation errors.
+- Successful login redirects user to dashboard.

 ## Project Structure

 The repository is organized into two main directories: